Emergency Roof Repair Financial Assistance in Texas (2026 Update)

 Federal Programs (FEMA and SBA)

 Federal assistance usually requires filing an insurance claim first.
 If insurance coverage is unavailable or insufficient, FEMA may provide grants for basic home repairs that restore safety and habitability.
+FEMA cannot duplicate insurance benefits, but it can supplement an uninsured or underinsured loss once a settlement or denial letter is submitted.

 Official application and status tracking: